 The recipe was simply almonds in caramelized sugar.
 When French colonists settled in Louisiana, the almonds were replaced with the local and plentiful pecan.
 The Creoles added cream … and the rest is culinary history.

 Pralinières were the women who used to sell pralines on the streets of the French Quarter in New Orleans during the mid-to-late 19th century, providing a unique entrepreneurial opportunity to femmes de couleur libres (free women of color).

 Not only was being a pralinière a source of income, it was more importantly a means of providing for oneself without any strings attached.

-This was a rare situation for economically less-fortunate, but resourceful women of that time period, who were often employed as indentured servants or forced by need and without choice into plaçage, as kept-women of wealthy businessmen.
+This was a rare situation for economically less-fortunate females, because women of that time period, were often employed as indentured servants or forced by need and without choice into plaçage, as kept-women of wealthy businessmen.